Dangerous winter storm batters western U.S. as airport, highways shut down

 The system bringing blizzards to the Rockies was also responsible for severe thunderstorms in Texas, including reports of multiple tornadoes on Saturday in the Texas Panhandle.
 No deaths were reported.

-Reporting by Keith Coffman and Joseph Ax; Editing by Lisa Shumaker and Will Dunham
+Reporting by Keith Coffman, Joseph Ax and Sharon Bernstein; Editing by Lisa Shumaker, Will Dunham and Michael Perry

 Our Standards: The Thomson Reuters Trust Principles.